Squero di San Trovaso: The gondola boatyard

 Propelled by the strength of a single gondoliere, these boats unique to Venice have no modern equipment and rarely move at any great speed but with unrivaled grace.
 The right side of the gondola is lower since the gondoliere always stands in the back of the boat on the left.

-Although this squero is the city’s oldest and one of only three remaining (the other two are immeasurably more difficult to find), it works predominantly on maintenance and repair.
+Although this squero is the city’s oldest and one of only three remaining (the other two are more difficult to find, but for directions to one see the box above to the right), it works predominantly on maintenance and repair.

 Occasionally they build a new one, which takes some 40 to 45 working days.
 The carefully craft the gondola from the seven types of wood—mahogany, cherry, fir, walnut, oak, elm, and lime—necessary to give the shallow and asymmetrical boat its various characteristics.